emipa606/QuestionableEthicsEnhanced/README.md

 Based on the 1.3 update by Mario55770 https://steamcommunity.com/sharedfiles/filedetails/?id=2566962342

+- Adopted the mod on request by Mario55770
 - Added "filling" graphics for the vats, makes it easier to see how much is missing

+## Additions by Mario55770

+Choose your ethics, ideology support integrated.
+Precepts are implemented at least on a first pass basis.
+Nerve stapling now also can automatically knock out pawns with more violent thoughts.
+Nerve staple's enslave and max suppression.
+Now also allows brain scanning to copy pawn ideology.

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 Questionable Ethics Enhanced (QEE) is a content mod that adds cloning and pawn manipulation features to Rimworld.
-See the Change Notes tab in Steam Workshop or the https://github.com/KongMD-Steam/QuestionableEthicsEnhanced]Github repository for info on the latest updates.
+See the Change Notes tab in Steam Workshop or the Github repository for info on the latest updates.

 # Features